MmelodYy/UniStitch/README.md

 ## 📊 Dataset

 We use the UDIS dataset to train and evaluate our method.
-Please refer to **[UDIS](https://github.com/nie-lang/UnsupervisedDeepImageStitching)** for more details about this dataset.
+Please refer to **[UDIS](https://github.com/nie-lang/UnsupervisedDeepImageStitching)** for more details about this dataset (**Note**: We noticed that the image `000001.jpg` is missing in the `testing/input1` folder of the original UDIS dataset.
+We have supplemented this missing image, which can be downloaded from this [link](https://drive.google.com/file/d/1M_-lqNdICT4tM3CWLK2WOcPCIzeQdc4d/view?usp=sharing)).
 Meanwhile, for cross-scenario validation, we used 147 pairs of classical image stitching datasets collected by **[RopStitch](https://github.com/MmelodYy/RopStitch/tree/main)**.
 You can download from this [link](https://drive.google.com/file/d/1_F7M7DN7K4BjZPEcez7XS6TUpE3iEX8f/view).

 ---